ralphieraccoon/manim-tikz/README.md

 ## Line Thickness

 At the moment it seems that the default line thickness for TikZ is almost imperceptibly thin when rendered in `manim`.
 Not sure why this happens, but you may want to consider increasing `line width` in your Tikz images.
+Alternatively, rendering with PDF seems to fix this.

 ## Fadings, Gradients, Shadows etc.

-I haven't yet tested the library using any of these Tikz features, so I don't know how well they will work in `manim`.
-I'll look at making some tests in the future.
+Since `svgelements` cannot parse any of these features yet, they are not currently supported.
+Attempts to use them will likely result in an incorrect or empty shape.